 Mike has been a Scouter since his oldest son joined Beavers with 13th Ryerson in Vancouver in 2011.
 He has held the roles of Beaver and Cub leader (presently Akela with 3rd Prince George West) and Assistant Area Commissioner for Beavers and Area Registrar (presently with Central Interior and Cariboo Chilcotin Areas).
 Mike was also co-Chief for two successful Pacific Spirit Area camps at Camp Byng with each event drawing over 350 youth and adults.
-Mike has earned his Colony, Cub, and Group Committee Wood Badge I, Colony Wood Badge II, four Certificates of Commendation, and a Medal for Good Service.
+Mike has earned his Colony, Cub, and Group Committee Wood Badge I, Colony & Pack Wood Badge II, several Certificates of Commendation, and a Medal with bar for Good Service.
 In other volunteer roles, Mike is the Chair of the Parent Advisory Council of his sons’ school, Vice-Chair with the SD57 (Prince George) District Parent Advisory Council, and Vice-Chair of the Prince George Public Library.
-A nurse for almost 20 years (bachelors & masters degrees), Mike now works in IT and currently manages the information and communications technologies for the BC School Trustees Association (BCSTA).
-Mike also supports the Aboriginal Education Committee, Student Citizenship Committee, and South Coast and Northern Interior Branches of the BCSTA.
+A nurse for almost 20 years (bachelors & masters degrees), Mike now works as the Regional Manager, Communicable Disease for Northern Health.

 Youth Member 1985 to 2006